dmtrmrv/maker/README.md

 ####Maker

 Maker is a portfolio WordPress theme that features classic grid-based layout, clean typography, and minimalistic style, that allows you to create a website that is both modern and timeless.
 Works great for web and graphic designers, illustrators, photographers, and other creative folks who make beautiful things.
-More info and live demo at https://themepatio.com/themes/maker
+Info and demo at https://themepatio.com/themes/maker

 [![Build Status](https://travis-ci.org/dmtrmrv/maker.svg?branch=master)](https://travis-ci.org/dmtrmrv/maker)